hilary/doctl/CONTRIBUTING.md

 ## Releasing

-`doctl` releases are orchestrated by [Travis CI](https://docs.travis-ci.com/user/deployment/), triggered when a new tag is pushed to master.
+`doctl` releases are orchestrated by [Travis CI](https://docs.travis-ci.com/user/deployment/), triggered when a new tag is pushed to main.

 ### Tagging a release